cmu-phil/tetrad-manual-rtd/docs/workflows/data-exploration.md

 - A **DAG or CPDAG**, assuming causal sufficiency, or
 - A **PAG**, allowing for latent confounders and selection effects

-Perfect certainty is rarely possible; the goal is simply to adopt a defensible starting point.
+Perfect certainty is rarely possible; the aim is to adopt a defensible starting point.

 ---